-You want your tent to be under two pounds if possible, though a more optimal size would be 24 ounces and below which many Dyneema trekking pole tents can match as well as a few freestanding tents.
-Most thru-hikers will opt for the big three to each be under two pounds apiece.
+You want your tent to be under two pounds if possible, though a more optimal size would be 24 ounces and below, which many Dyneema trekking pole tents and a few freestanding tents can match.
+Most thru-hikers will opt for the big three to be under two pounds apiece.

 While you can have a heavier shelter, it’s best to avoid unnecessary weight as you will carry your tent on your back for miles every day.

 If you are looking for a new shelter or just getting into backpacking, aim for around 24 ounces or less and you’ll have a good head start.

 Finding the Optimal Balance of Weight and Performance

 This will be highly personal, for some a four-pound tent will be simple and easy to carry while others will have shoulder and hip pain if they have too much gear weight where each ounce matters.

 Since it is hard to know which of the two examples you are above I would use all the below criteria to make a decision on the tent that fits all your needs.

 An important note is that the lighter the tent the faster the cost will increase so you need to know your budget upfront but also remember that this will be your home for months and not make a rash cost-only decision, a huge saying in gear purchasing is buy once cry once, take it to heart.

 Criteria To Use To Get The Best Weight to Performance For a Tent